Written by Thomas Harlan, Jim McGrath; Reporting Services Team - iatricSystems

 Do you have custom VIEW(s) set up in your DR?
 Review each one, making sure each JOIN includes SourceID, and then set – where you can – the SourceID for the main FROM table in each VIEW.
 This gets you the most coverage, for this optimization, with the least work.
 Then whenever you create / modify any of your DR-based SQL … make sure to check your SourceID usage and update wherever possible!

-And if you need help with MEDITECH DR optimization, reporting, extracting, index creation or analysis please feel free to give your iatricSystems Account Executive a call or email email@example.com, to discuss how we can help support your team!
+And if you need help with MEDITECH DR optimization, reporting, extracting, index creation or analysis please feel free to give your iatricSystems Account Executive a call or email or our NPR report writing team at email@example.com, to discuss how we can help support your team!